 – While 86% of this age group are still in school or college, this number, particularly among females, decreases sharply with age.
 42% are working, overwhelmingly on a family farm.

-– Roughly 25% cannot read a basic text fluently in their own language and only 43% are capable of solving a simple division problem.
+– Roughly 25% cannot read a simple text in their own language fluently and only 43% are capable of solving a basic division problem.

 – 49% of males and roughly 76% of females have never used the Internet.

-– Of the 60% who want to study beyond Std XII, almost half cannot read a Std II-level text.
+– Of the 60% who want to study beyond grade 12, almost half cannot read a grade 2-level text.

 – Although many of the youth had professional aspirations (males favoring the army, police and engineering; females: teaching or nursing), 40% had no role models for the career they aspired to.